Picovoice/porcupine/binding/rust/README.md

 ## Usage

-To create an instance of the engine you first create a PorcupineBuilder instance with the configuration parameters for the wake word engine and then make a call to `.init()`.
+To create an instance of the engine you first create a PorcupineBuilder instance with the configuration parameters for the wake word engine and then make a call to `.init()`:

 ```rust
 use porcupine::{BuiltinKeywords, PorcupineBuilder};

 let porcupine: Porcupine = PorcupineBuilder::new_with_keywords(&[BuiltinKeywords::Porcupine]).init().expect("Unable to create Porcupine");
 ```
 In the above example, we've initialzed the engine to detect the built-in wake word "Porcupine".
 Built-in keywords are contained in the package with the `BuiltinKeywords` enum type.

 Porcupine can detect multiple keywords concurrently:
 ```rust